 Get An Identity Protection PIN (IP PIN)

-Welcome to the Identity Protection Personal Identification Number (IP PIN) page.
+Welcome to the Identity Protection PIN (IP PIN) page.

 What's an IP PIN?

-An IP PIN is a six-digit number assigned to eligible taxpayers that helps prevent the misuse of your Social Security number on fraudulent federal income tax returns.
-You can’t use an IP PIN as your e-file signature PIN.
+An IP PIN is a six-digit number assigned to eligible taxpayers that helps prevent the misuse of their Social Security number on fraudulent federal income tax returns.

-Important: You currently can’t opt out once you get an IP PIN.
-You must use an IP PIN to confirm your identity on all federal tax returns you file this year and in subsequent tax years.
-If you e-file your return and your IP PIN is missing or incorrect, our system will reject your return.
-Filing a paper return with a missing or incorrect IP PIN delays its processing.
-This is for your protection so we can determine it’s your return.
+Important: You currently can’t opt-out once you get an IP PIN.
+You must use your IP PIN to confirm your identity on all federal tax returns you file this year and in future tax years.
+We’ll reject your e-file return if your IP PIN is missing or incorrect.
+If you file a paper return and your IP PIN is missing or incorrect, we’ll delay its processing for your protection while we confirm it’s your return.

 Getting Your IP PIN

-To get your IP PIN, you must verify your identity online.
-You'll need to have immediate access to your email account to receive a confirmation code.
-If you are eligible as determined below, you’ll receive your IP PIN online once we verify your identity.
+To get your IP PIN, you must be eligible as determined in Step 1 below.
+You’ll receive your IP PIN online once we verify your identity.
 We’ll send you a new IP PIN each December by postal mail.

 Determine your eligibility...

-You must get an IP PIN to file your current or prior year returns in 2015 if:
+You must get an IP PIN to file your current or prior year tax returns in 2016 if:

 You may choose to get an IP PIN if:

-Note: Users who choose to get an IP PIN must do so using this online IP PIN system.
+Note: Users who choose to get an IP PIN must do so using this online IP PIN application.

 Get your IP PIN!